 To me there is only one way to see the most incredible places in Nusa Penida and that is on a motorbike.
 Roads are getting better and better as the government is clearly investing, but there are still some sights that are extremely hard to get to.
 We went to the worst place to visit on a motorbike in Nusa Penida on the first day: Broken Beach and Angels’ Billabong.
 Seriously be careful, this is definitely not easy to get to.
 Other sights like Kelingking Beach were easy to get to and oh baby what a fabulous place was that.
 As I walked up to the fence were the massive drop is, I still did not know that I was going to this famous Instagram spot on Nusa Penida, I was just following Joey.
 But as I got to the cliff I was like HOLY F*CK!
 This place is even more incredible than on a picture.
 Please take the stairs down if you have time, there are just a few people on that beach, the waves are insanely huge and powerful (I cant swim because of my ear) but it is so damn beautiful down there.
 If you are afraid of heights embrace yourself, these stairs are like hell! :)

 Nusa Penida blog

-Nusa Penida totally stole my heart and actually I have to include it in my blog post about the 10 Incredible Islands I Have Been.
+Nusa Penida totally stole my heart and actually I have to include it in my blog post about the 10 incredible tropical Islands to visit.
 Though within the next weeks I will dedicate a complete blog post about the best places to visit in Nusa Penida.
 I will write them all down for you with extra info on how to get there, where to stay and a complete itinerary.
 By that time Joey most probably also completed the after movie of our trip!
 I am super excited myself to see it.
 Yes my Nusa Penida blog including the after movie is out!
 Click on the link.
 Dont you want to miss any updates anymore then sign up for the newsletter below!

 For now I hope you already enjoyed these amazing photos!
 Nusa Penida I will be back for sure.